Ghantakarna Chaturdasi Festival of Nepal

 - Enacting the mythical drama in the streets

-- People wear a wrought iron ring on their fingers and ornaments made of silver or gold on the wrist and ankle of their children
+- People wear a wrought iron ring on their fingers and ornaments made of silver or gold on their children’s wrists and ankles.

 - Locals gather to erect the effigy, and a monster like drawing is painted on it.

-‘Aaju Jaya,’ the one who is impersonating Ghantakarna by smearing himself with paint, is served beaten rice with curd under the effigy.
+‘Aaju Jaya,’ the one who impersonates Ghantakarna by smearing himself with paint, is served beaten rice with curd under the effigy.

 ‘Aaju Jaya’ is then made to wander the streets with a burning torch made out of the husk and begging for alms.
 The man goes around the effigy three times.
-Everyone volunteers to drag Ghantakarna to a nearby river.
+Finally, everyone volunteers to drag Ghantakarna to a nearby river.